-Rewards cards have proliferated in recent years, with the best offers delivering cardholders hundreds, even thousands of dollars in rewards.
-It is not surprising that rewards cards claim several spots on our list of the overall best credit cards of 2018.
+Rewards credit cards have proliferated in recent years, with the best offers delivering cardholders hundreds, even thousands of dollars in rewards.
+It is not surprising that rewards cards claim several spots on our list of the overall best credit cards 2019.

 Cashback, points, miles – whichever method you choose, the results can be, well, rewarding.
 In fact, because it is accepted that merchants up their prices to accommodate their costs due to credit card fees, consumers who use cards for their purchases actually come out ahead by $240 a year, while consumers who don't end up behind to the tune of $50, according to the Federal Reserve of Boston.